OutSystems/docs-product/src/develop/ui/patterns/web/controls/fileupload/fileupload.md

 ---
 tags: runtime-traditionalweb;
-summary: FileUpload allows the end-user to transfer a file or add content to the application.
+summary: FileUpload allows the end user to transfer a file or add content to the application.
 ---

 # FileUpload

-Allows the end-user to transfer a file or add content to the application.
+Allows the end user to transfer a file or add content to the application.

-Use the FileUpload to allow the end-user to transfer a file or add content.
+Use the FileUpload to allow the end user to transfer a file or add content.
 Although it is commonly a form element, it can also be a stand-alone element.

 **How to use**